 - Mental health settings

 Choosing a master’s degree program in psychology can be a rather dizzying endeavor, given the sheer number of options available.
-However, there are a number of ways to break down these options to gain a better understanding of how to approach earning a master’s in psychology:
+However, there are a number of ways to break down these options to gain a better understanding of how to approach earning a master’s in psychology, including whether you should consider a master of arts or master of science in psychology.

 The Differences Between Terminal and Doctoral Preparatory Master’s Degrees